adamrfisher/Estimated_COVID19_by_US_Zip_Code/README.md

-Using daily data extraced from https://github.com/nytimes/covid-19-data I am taking the county level data and estimating case counts and death counts distributed by population concentration to the known zip codes among the counties where the NYT reports at least 1,000 cases on any day since Jan 1, 2020.
+Using daily data extraced from https://github.com/nytimes/covid-19-data I am taking the county level data and estimating case counts and death counts distributed by population concentration to the known zip codes among the counties where the NYT reports at least 1,000 cases on any day since Jan 21, 2020.

-At a high level this captures about 80% of cases and deaths accross the US.
+At a high level this captures data for over 30,000 Zip codes.

 The thinking here is that most people know there US Zip Code and not their County FIPS Code!